 Did you know the world’s longest discovered cave system resides in the middle of Kentucky?
-With over 400 miles explored, Mammoth Cave tops the list, and according the National Park Service, there could still be about 600 miles left to explore!
+With over 400 miles explored, Mammoth Cave tops the list, according to the National Park Service, there could still be about 600 miles left to explore!
 If you ever have the chance to visit Mammoth Cave, there is something for everyone, even those who don’t want to venture underground for a cave tour.
 Camp, fish, hike, or ride horses—this area isn’t just cave central, it’s a national park with so much to explore all around.

 9. The Cumberland Gap (Kentucky, Tennessee & Virginia)

 The original gateway to the west sits where Kentucky, Tennessee and Virginia meet.
 The Cumberland Gap is a natural break in the Cumberland Mountains that has allowed people to go west, well, for as long as people have been going west in this part of the country!
 With paved roads and nice tunnels, it’s easy to lose sight of just how important this geographic marvel was throughout history.
 But if you’re ever in the area, take moment to pull over at one of the overlooks and marvel at the geological processes that led to this wonder.

 10. Cumberland Falls (McCreary & Whitley Counties, Kentucky)